douglascayers/force-di-demo/README.md

 Instructions
 ------------

-1. Deploy the force-di framework to your org
+1. Deploy the force-di framework to your org ([instructions](https://github.com/afawcett/force-di#install-latest-version-via-a-salesforce-dx-package))

-2. Deploy this repository's metadata to your org
+2. Clone this repository and push the metadata into your scratch org

 3. In Setup, create Binding custom metadata records to wire up your desired injections